ILIAS-eLearning/ILIAS/docs/development/how-to-write-a-privacy.md

   - Ensure that references are listed in the same order as the tabs.
 -	The PRIVACY.md files do **not** cover issues arising from **user-generated content**.
 -	If your component makes use of another component that does not yet have a PRIVACY.md file,  list it anyway to help identify gaps.
-- **Example**: The HTML Learning Module component employs the following components (please refer to their respective PRIVACY.md files):
+- **Example**: The HTML Learning Module employs the following components (please refer to their respective PRIVACY.md files):
   - Learning Progress
   - Metadata
   - Object